-SEC veteran Tim Horton, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth, enters his second season as running backs coach at Auburn, where the Tigers led the nation with 328.3 yards rushing per game.
+SEC veteran Tim Horton, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth, enters his third season as running backs coach at Auburn, as the Tigers led the nation with 328.3 yards rushing per game in 2013.
 He also tutored the kickoff and punt returners.

 Junior Tre Mason, a Heisman Trophy finalist and SEC Player of the Year, ranked third in the nation with 23 touchdowns, sixth nationally with 1,816 yards rushing, sixth with 10.7 points per game, sixth with 169.57 all-purpose yards per game and eighth with 129.7 rushing yards per game.